 Here is my suggestion.
 Vision purports to offer the perceiver tracking information about objects, information about circumstances that are concurrent with the visual state.
 A perceiver extracts information from visual perception; she uses this information to form beliefs about objects and act on them.
-She is also able to recognize when the information she possesses through this source is inadequate or misleading, and in this circumstance, she knows how to go about getting more visual information to remedy the shortcoming.
+She is also able to recognize when the information she possesses through this source is inadequate or misleading, and in this circumstance she knows how to go about getting more visual information to remedy the shortcoming.

 Thus:

-S sees X if X causes a sense-impression (not necessarily conscious) in S that S is able, concurrently with the sense-impression, to use to gain information about X, form beliefs about X, and act on X . . .
+S sees X if X causes a sense-impression (not necessarily conscious) in S that S is able to use to gain information about X, form beliefs about X, and act on X as X is at the time of the sense-impression . . .

-To this, we may add, in deference to “the specialist”:
+To this, we may add, in deference to ‘the specialist’:

 . . . in the kind of way in which, for example, when I look at my hand in a good light, my hand is causally responsible for my having such a tracking sense impression.